FPtje/GLuaFixer/README.md

 ## Installing

 1. Download the latest version of `glualint` from [the releases page](https://github.com/FPtje/GLuaFixer/releases) OR [compile it yourself](https://github.com/FPtje/GLuaFixer/blob/master/Compiling.md).
+If you download for Linux, make sure to run the right version.
+Most computers will need the `x86_64` version.
+Embedded systems like a Raspberry pi will need the `aarch64-linux` version.
 2. Place the `glualint` executable inside some folder.
 3. Add the folder you put `glualint` in to your `PATH`.
 How this is done differs per operating system.
 If you're not sure how to do this, please Google `"Add to path <YOUR OS>"`.
 4. Make sure you restart any terminals or text editors you currently have open.